Area Law for the entanglement entropy of free fermions in nonrandom ergodic field: Results and Comments

 Then there exists a bottom part $(\varepsilon_-, \varepsilon_0]$ of $I(H)$ of $\eqref{eq:kap}$ such that if the Fermi energy $\varepsilon_F\in( \varepsilon_-, \varepsilon_0]$, then the expectation of the entanglement entropy $\eqref{eq:ee}$ of the free lattice fermions whose one-body Hamiltonian is $H_\omega$ obeys the Area Law $\eqref{eq:al}$. \end{theorem}

-In the proof of Theorems \ref{th:ap-d} and \ref{th:ap-1d} in Section \ref {sec:almost-periodic} and Appendices \ref{ap:ulema-d} -- \ref{ap:mapf} we essentially use the existing results of spectral analysis of the operators in question.
-To prove Theorem 3 in Section \ref{sec:subshift} we have to substantially extend the existing spectral theory.
-We believe that this extension (see Theorem \ref{th:subshift-ee} below) is of independent interest for the spectral theory of this class of operators and completes the results of important recent works \cite{ADZ,ADZ1}.
+To prove Theorem~\ref{subshit-ee} in Section~\ref{sec:subshift} we have to substantially extend the existing spectral theory.
+We believe that this extension (see Theorem~\ref{th:subshift-ee} below) is of independent interest for the spectral theory of this class of operators and completes the results of important recent works \cite{ADZ,ADZ1}.